 Warranty of Title and Non-Infringement

 ISP represents and warrants that (i) it has sufficient rights in the Work Product and any other rights related to the Services to perform its obligations under Section 6 (IPR) of this Agreement; it has obtained, and as to future Work Product, will obtain, agreements with its personnel sufficient to allow it to assign rights as set forth in this Agreement to IIPL (or Customer if specified by IIPL), and to otherwise perform its obligations under this Agreement; and (iii) in performing the Services, it will not use or create any process, program, design, device or material, that infringes any USA or foreign patent, copyright, trade secret or other intellectual property or contract right.

+Such warranty of Title & Non-Infringement shall no apply if modifications to software are carried out by ISP resources under directives of IIPL or customer resources.

 Progress Monitoring